 Myozyme Side Effects

-Note: This document contains side effect information about alglucosidase alfa.
-Some of the dosage forms listed on this page may not apply to the brand name Myozyme.
+Note: This page contains information about the side effects of alglucosidase alfa.
+Some of the dosage forms included on this document may not apply to the brand name Myozyme.

-Some side effects of Myozyme may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Myozyme may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to alglucosidase alfa: intravenous powder for solution

 In addition to its needed effects, some unwanted effects may be caused by alglucosidase alfa (the active ingredient contained in Myozyme).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking alglucosidase alfa, check with your doctor or nurse immediately:More common

 - chest discomfort or pain